Rudolph Fisher: The Walls of Jericho (1928)

 The Walls of Jericho, Fisher's first novel, is about Black life in Harlem.
 In this novel, he addresses the conflict and distrust among the "dickties" and "rats", or upper class and lower class Blacks living in Harlem.
 The "dickties" main goal is to assimilate to white culture and life in order to be accepted and prosper in New York.
 The "rats" are distrustful of White people and "dickties", as they believe the "dickties" want to desperately be White and are going against the Black community during this process.
 These two groups live in completely different neighborhoods and only interact in certain social spheres, such as during the annual G.I.A Ball.
 Fisher also states that "rats" and "dickties" have distinct physical features as well, making them even more different from each other.
 "Rats" tend to be described as darker in Fisher's novel while many "dickties" have lighter skin and lighter hair.
 These features also contribute to the tension between the upper and lower class in The Walls of Jericho, as it is easy for "dickties" to blend into the White community.

 Fisher uses the interactions of several characters in this novel to display how intense the conflict between African Americans in Harlem was.
 Merritt is one of these characters.
 He is a "dicktie" and a successful Black lawyer who is making a bold choice by moving into a White neighborhood in Harlem.
 Many "rats" see this as betrayal, such as the characters Jinx, Bubber, and Shine.
 Merritt at first is one of the kinder and more humbled "dickties", who is respectful to these three men who help him move into his new home.
 We see later in the novel however, that Merrit has shown contempt and hate for "rats" in the past.
 He threatened to sue Henry Patmore, a lower-class man, for $10,000 after he accidentally hit a pedestrian.
 Patmore has hated "dickties" since this interaction, so much so that he burns down Merritt's new home.
 Merritt's White neighbors are blamed for this crime at first, and then later Patmore is discovered as being the culprit.
-The theme of intraracial conflict is presented in Fisher's first novel The Walls of Jericho.